+Figure 6.11: Checking the NetLogon, ADWS, and DNS services

 Insert image B42024_06_11 .png

 When you promote a Windows server to be a DC, the promotion process creates three users: Administrator, Guest and the krbtgt (Kerberos Ticket-Granting Ticket) user.
 You should never touch the krbtgt user and should usually leave the Guest user disabled.
 For added security, you can rename the Administrator user to something less easy to guess and create a new, very low privilege, user with the name Administrator.